microsoft/WindowsAppSDK/dev/SampleFlatC/README.md

 1. Right-click the shared project and use "Add > New Item"
 2. From the "Installed > Visual C++ > Code" list, select "Header (.h)"
 3. Pick a good name (for the rest of this example, we'll use `Muffins` again, so "muffins.h")
-4. In the properties view for `muffins.h` set the "Content" property to "True"
 5. Define the ABI for the implementation

 Follow the example of [SampleFlatC](./SampleFlatC.h):